NBI Ireland: Rural Internet through the NBI rollout

-What is NBI Ireland?
+What Is NBI Ireland?

 As is often the way, the deployment of advanced technologies is usually undertaken in areas of high population density first.
 This can create a large degree of developmental disparity and inequality between urban and rural regions, particularly when it comes to internet services.